CamillaBa/FYS-STK4155_Project_3/README.md

                                     descent methods that we considered.)

-The folder "data" contains the data to generate plots.
+The folder "data" contains *some* of the data to generate plots.
 These data can be generated again by running the relevant files.

 See the methods section in our report for more details on the classes